splynx/powerlynx-doc/networking/mikrotik.md

 4. Hotspot files

-Next step is to replace the `login.html` file that can be found under the Files section with a special login.html file (click to see the source code).
+Next step is to replace the `login.html` file that can be found under the Files section with a special login.html file ([click to download](https://drive.google.com/file/d/1nkNdKN7Jfu8RKyqoMxcrmnknMY3DGIqo/view)).
 There are only 2 points to change:

 ![loginhtml-file](images/loginhtml.png)